 Meanwhile, facet joints are packed with nerves.
 Any inflammation or injury can result in a painful stimulus, according to Dr. Steven C. Ludwig of the University of Maryland Medical Center writing for the ABC News website.

 Facet syndrome can arise from regular wear and tear and may be associated with age.
 It also can be seen in conjunction with conditions such as osteoarthritis and pinched nerves (facet hypertrophy).

 According to Cedars-Sinai non-profit hospital and research institution, a physician can make a diagnosis by assessing a patient’s relief when he or she is treated with an anti-inflammatory at the suspected injury site.
 This is performed by first injecting the patient with a localized anesthetic, followed by an anti-inflammatory in the joint.

 A physician may inject the affected joints with steroids to help control symptoms, according to Cedars-Sinai.
 This treatment typically is required for a prolonged period of time.

 Other potential treatments besides steroids include:

 - surgery (such as a rhizotomy – which includes severing certain nerve roots).

 Physicians typically will begin with the least invasive measures and save surgery for the most severe cases.

-When to Apply for Social Security Disability Benefits
+When to Apply for Social Security Disability Benefits.
+Is facet arthropathy disability?

 You should consider filing for monthly disability benefits if your facet syndrome-related symptoms have made it impossible for you to work.